riot/riot.github.io/documentation.md

 </loop>
 ```

-The `key` attribute can be also generated in runtime via expressions
+The `key` attribute can be also generated in runtime via expressions.

 ```html
 <loop>